-But don't just mope around, watching the game on the same ol' TV set.
-The cash you would've used for a ticket could hugely upgrade your home theater setup to deliver a stellar experience come game time.
+But every buying guide should have its constraints so let’s make this one’s the cost of a Super Bowl ticket.
+Sure, you won’t be able to attend the big game in person but the cash you would've used for a ticket could hugely upgrade your home theater setup to deliver a stellar experience come game time.

-Not only is this more practical than figuring out plane flights and hotel stays ahead of the biggest sporting event of year, but those home theater updates will last a helluva lot longer than the three hours you'd spend sitting in the stands at Levi's Stadium.
+Not only is this more practical than figuring out plane flights and hotel stays ahead of the biggest sporting event of year, but those home theater updates will last a helluva lot longer than the three hours you'd spend sitting in the stands at NRG Stadium in Houston.

 So, just what could you buy for the cost of one measly Super Bowl ticket?